keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 All their configurations will remain usable and functional after the user is removed.*

 ### Project Naming Conventions
-> *It is advisable to establish and uphold naming conventions for project names.
-The chosen names should be clear and indicative of the project's purpose.
+> *It is a good idea to establish and follow a convention for creating project names so they are clear and show what the project is about.
-> Below, we suggest some of the typical conventions.
-Please refer to the [Multi-Project Architecture Guide](/tutorial/onboarding/architecture-guide/)
+> We suggest some of the typical conventions below.
+See the [Multi-Project Architecture Guide](/tutorial/onboarding/architecture-guide/)
-> for details about different project levels/stages etc.*
+> for more on how to name different project levels, stages, etc.*
 >
-> *In the following example, numerical codes such as 00, 10, 20 are used for project levels, but they can also be represented as L0, L1, L2, or other variations.*
+> *In the following example, we use numerical codes like 00, 10, and 20 to show project levels, but you can also use L0, L1, L2, or other styles.*

-All projects within our organization adhere to a specific naming convention:
+All projects in our company follow this naming convention:

 `[STAGE]{Domain - optional}[Region - optional] Project Name`

-For the **Project Name** part, the convention dictates capitalizing the initial letter of each word, except for conjunctions like "and" and "or."
+In the **Project Name**, we capitalize the first letter of each word, except for conjunctions like "and" and "or."

-Here are examples of project names:
+Here are examples of how we name projects:

 - `[10]{Sales}[EU] Financial Reporting`
 - `[00]{Sales} Corporate Rrofiling`